Zionism: End of the Mandate and expulsion of the Palestinians

-The ensuing war led to the State of Israel establishing control over 78% of Mandatory Palestine, instead of the 55% outlined in the UN partition plan, and resulted in the destruction of much of Palestinian society and the Arab landscape.
-This war, led by the Zionist Yishuv was framed by its leaders in biblical and messianic terms as a 'miraculous clearing of the land,' akin to the biblical War of Joshua.
-Masalha writes that it is not clear who the Yishuv was declaring independence from, as it was neither from the British colonial rule, which facilitated Jewish settlement against Palestinian wishes, nor from the land's indigenous inhabitants, who had long cultivated and owned it.
-After the 1949 Armistice Agreements, a series of laws passed by the first Israeli government prevented displaced Palestinians from claiming private property or returning on the state's territories.
+The ensuing war led to the State of Israel establishing control over 78% of Mandatory Palestine, instead of the 55% from the UN partition plan, and destroying much of Palestinian society and the Arab landscape.
+Zionist leaders framed the war in biblical and messianic terms as a 'miraculous clearing of the land,' akin to the biblical War of Joshua.
+Masalha writes that it is not clear who the Yishuv declared independence from, as it was neither from the British colonial rule, which facilitated Jewish settlement against Palestinian wishes, nor from the land's indigenous inhabitants, who had long cultivated and owned it.
+After the 1949 Armistice Agreements, a series of laws passed by the first Israeli government prevented displaced Palestinians from claiming private property or returning.
 They and many of their descendants remain refugees supported by UNRWA.

 Hebraization of names

 As part of the effort to consolidate its new ownership over the land it had taken over in the 1948 war, the Israeli state worked towards "erasing all traces of its former owners".
 The project of "Hebraization" of the map, for which the JNF Naming Committee was established, aimed to replace what remained of the Arab towns and villages with newly named Israeli settlements.
 These names were often based on the Arab names but with a "Hebrew pronunciation" or based on old Hebrew biblical names.
 This effort also sought to demonstrate continuous Jewish ownership over the land to ancient times.

 Prior to 1948, the Zionist movement had limited authority over the use of place names in Palestine.
-After 1948, the Zionist movement systematically eliminated mention of "Palestine" from the names of its organizations; for example, the Jewish Agency for Palestine, which played a critical role in the founding of the Israeli state in 1948 was renamed to the "Jewish Agency for Israel".
+After 1948, the name "Palestine" was removed from Zionist organizations; for example, the Jewish Agency for Palestine, which played a critical role in the founding of the Israeli state in 1948, was renamed the "Jewish Agency for Israel".